Solar energy has become a popular energy source in recent years, and it’s important for homeowners to understand solar energy pros and cons.

 When considering solar power pros and cons, one of the biggest pros of solar is that it is almost entirely green.
 The state of the environment is a big issue nowadays.
 Traditional energy is heavily polluting and has been the major contributor to climate change.
 Luckily there are sources of clean energy all around us, and solar is one of them.
 Solar energy produces no nasty byproducts that are released into the atmosphere – the panels merely sit there, soak up the sunlight, and convert it into energy that you can use to power your home.
 As more people turn to solar energy, we can begin to phase out non-renewable resources such as coal and natural gas to generate power.
 Solar is helping drive the transition to a clean energy future that will sustain us for many generations to come.
 Learn more about solar’s environmental impact.

 One of the biggest benefits of solar energy is that, aside from the initial cost of the solar panels and installation, is that it’s an entirely free energy source.
-It’s also virtually unlimited, and there won’t be a point anytime in the near future when we’ll run out of it.
+Solar energy is also virtually limitless, ensuring that you can enjoy ongoing solar panel cost savings for many years to come.

 Solar installation has become an extremely quick, simple process.
 While installations used to take several days, a skilled installation team can put in a full solar panel system in an afternoon.